xinwen-cs/AudioDVP/README.md

 * FFmpeg (with H.264 support)

 FYI, detailed environment setup is in [enviroment.yml](https://github.com/xinwen-cs/AudioDVP/blob/master/enviroment.yml).
-(You definitely don't have to install all of them, just install we you need when you encounter an import error.)
+(You definitely don't have to install all of them, just install what you need when you encounter an import error.)

 ## Major implementation differences against original paper